 Apparently, the name Bill Quay comes from a piece of land which protruded into the River Tyne, which was known as the ‘bill point’ or ‘Hawk’s Bill.’
 It was dangerous for boats sailing past, so it was removed to make travel easier.

-A lot of the Victorian terraces were demolished long ago, and the Victorian ‘Board’ School of 1879 has also gone since the publication of the book.
-Still standing is Hainingwood Terrace, which, Turnbull informs us, is on the site of Hainingwood Farm, where legend has it Oliver Cromwell once stayed.
+A lot of the Victorian terraces were demolished long ago, although still standing is Hainingwood Terrace, which, Turnbull informs us, is on the site of Hainingwood Farm, where legend has it Oliver Cromwell once stayed.
 There’s also a Cromwell Road, so perhaps it’s a true story.